CME211/notes/syllabus.md

 ## Office hours

-To be announced in the first week of classes and posted on Piazza.
+To be announced in the first week of classes and posted on Canvas.

 ## Resources